 You’ve decided to pursue becoming a fashion illustrator as a career…congratulations!!!

 This is where you start to put in work by starting with ‘research’.
 Take all the time you need to study the fashion industry and also the top illustrators in the field.
 I think social media comes in handy a lot here.
 Utilize your internet access, create an online identity for yourself, Facebook, Instagram, Twitter among others but be mindful not to forget why you started and your purpose and avoid getting carried away, because trust me there is so much distraction on the internet.
-Yes of course you must picked out a few fashion illustrators whose work you really admire, follow them online, study them, stay inspired, and if possible write to them for a few tips on how best to navigate your journey from their perspective and trust me you might get lucky with some feedback and all.
+Yes, of course, you must pick out a few fashion illustrators whose work you really admire, follow them online, study them, stay inspired, and if possible write to them for a few tips on how best to navigate your journey from their perspective and trust me you might get lucky with some feedback and all.

 - Practice, Practice, Practice